-The Coffee Lake processors from Intel are somewhat of a double-edged sword.
-On one hand they can boost clockspeeds and core counts very impressively, but on the other hand, they are only compatible with 300 series chipsets.
-However, don't worry if you're a little under-confident with your compatibility smarts, as below we have a guide to the best Z370 motherboards; ones that can harness the processor and unleash a fresh gaming fury from within your machine.
+Intel’s Coffee Lake processors from are a bit of a double-edged sword, on the whole.
+It sounds strange but let me explain: on the one hand they can improve clockspeeds and core counts handsomely, but on the other they are only compatible with the 300-series chipsets.
+But, fear not, as below we have a guide to the best Z370 motherboards that will capture, house and harness the processor and unleash a a powerful gaming energy from your PC.

-Fortunately, 300 series boards have been quietly getting more and more affordable recently and there are some great value boards in this guide.
-On top of that, the best Z370 motherboards give you more bang for your buck, offering more horsepower and features for your money and a trouble-free experience in terms of build.
-While we wait for more to come from Intel, who is growing its portfolio of 300 series boards in the future with the Z390 chipset, claiming built-in Wi-Fi and enhanced USB 3.1v supports, you’ll find the best Z370 motherboards (and best H370 boards offering good budget options) right here.
+In a nice coincidence, the 300-series motherboards have been getting steadily more affordable in recent times so there are now some great value boards going.
+Add to that the fact that the best Z370 motherboards get you more for your money in terms of features, horsepower and trouble-free experience in terms of build, and you’ve got a really great bit of gear.
+Intel will grow their 300 series portfolio in the future with the Z390 chipset, claiming built-in Wi-Fi and enhanced USB 3.1v support, but in the meantime you’ll find the best Z370 motherboards (and best H370 boards that offer a good budget alternative) right here.

 ASUS ROG Maximus X Hero Wi-Fi AC